-- Note 1: Area, length of road, park and stop are defined in the dictionary. - Note 2: Rule 165 provides defences to the prosecution of a driver for an offence against a provision of this Division. - Note 3: The signs mentioned in this Division are particular types of parking control sign (defined in the dictionary) to which the general rules about the application of parking control signs apply-see rules 332 to 335.
+Note 1: Area, length of road, park and stop are defined in the dictionary.

+Note 2: Rule 165 provides defences to the prosecution of a driver for an offence against a provision of this dictionary) to which the general rules about the application of parking control signs apply-see rules 332 to 335.